donbright/earcutr/OPTO.md

 * Bounding Box

+In which we compute the bounding box directly from the vector holding the node information, instead of iterating through the linked list.

 During initial linked list setup we have to create a bounding box, find the minimum x and y, and the maximum x and y, for all the points.
 We can do this by iterating through the original data, or by iterating